|

 - LILIANNE:

-English variant of Lilian, meaning "lily."
+Elaborated form of English Lilian, meaning "lily."

 - LILIAS:

-Scottish form of Liliana,
+Scottish form of Latin Liliana,

 meaning "lily."